KentaWood/ugit/README.md

 ---

-## Educational Purpose

-This project is for **learning Git internals**.
-It is **not a production-ready VCS**.
-It demonstrates how concepts like *content-addressable storage*, *commits*, *branches*, and *merges* can be built from scratch in a few hundred lines of Python.

----

-## License
+## Credits

+This project is based on **[Nikita Leshenko’s “Build Your Own Git” guide](https://www.leshenko.net/p/ugit/)**, which walks through creating a minimal version-control system from scratch in Python.
+My implementation follows and extends concepts from that guide.

 MIT License.
 See [LICENSE](LICENSE) for details.

 ---

-Do you want me to also add **example commit graph screenshots and diff outputs** in the README so it’s more visual, or keep it text-only?
+Would you like me to **add a "Learning Notes" section** where you can highlight what you personally learned while building this (like trees, commits, branching, merges), so the README doubles as a portfolio piece for recruiters?